 Even though it might seem like you can get more bat speed from taking a long approach to the ball, it just isn’t true and it won’t work.
 Knob hitting is the way.

 Step 4: The softball swing – chop down vs uppercut?

 Now that we are throwing our hands at the ball, there is an additional component to think about that can enhance the carry on the ball.
 Much like knob hitting, this step can be easily manipulated with your mind and swing approach.
-While transferring your weight and creating more torque can take many swings to perfect, this is something you can implement today and see quick results.
+While transferring your weight and creating more torque can take many swings to get right, you can implement this today and see quick results.

 This brings us to the controversial topic of chopping down on the softball vs. uppercut swinging.